Requirement: Get search crawl log in SharePoint Online.

 This script gets you the last 100 entries from the search crawl logs.

-We’ve parameters such as Log Level, Row Limit, Content Source, Filter, Start Date, End Date, etc., to refine crawl log entries.
+We have parameters such as Log Level, Row Limit, Content Source, Filter, Start Date, End Date, etc., to refine crawl log entries.
 E.g., let’s get the last 10 user profiles crawled in the past 30 days.

 Get-PnPSearchCrawlLog -RowLimit 10 -EndDate (Get-Date).AddDays(-30) -ContentSource UserProfiles